Common name: Bridal Creeper, Florist's Smilax

 Synonyms: Asparagus asparagoides (L.) Druce APNI*

 Myrsiphyllum asparagoides (L.) Willd.
 APNI*

-Description: Climbing herb with stems to c.
+Description: Climbing herb with annual stems to c.
 3 m long; no central crown but with an extensive mat of rhizomes and fbrous and tuberous roots.

 Leaves scale-like.
 Cladodes 1 in each axil, ± ovate, mostly 10–30 mm long and 5–15 mm wide, flattened, glabrous, many-veined.

 Flowers 1 or several per axil; pedicels 3–8 mm long, jointed in lower half; tepals 5–6 mm long, white.

 Berry ± globose, 5–19 mm diam., red; seeds 1-many.

 Flowering: Winter to early spring; fruits till summer.